juandasm/CT_Metrics_Reproducibility/README.md

 ### QA.py

 This file executes the Quality Assurance program.
-It will automatically check if new images have been added, and the will ask you to register them to the reference images.
-Once registered, the user can choose which part of the analysys to perform.
-The result is saved in a .xlsx file.
+Instructions appearing in console should be followed.
+The software will ask for the DDBB path, position of the phantom, the desired metrics, the path to save the results and the reference image.

 ### Analysis.py

-This file is intended to facilitate the user the analysis of the results obtained from _QA.py_. _(All features haven't been added yet)_
+This file is intended to facilitate the user the analysis of the results obtained from _QA.py_. _(Still under development, all features haven't been added yet, some may not work with other phantoms)_

 ## Installation

-This package was developed in Python 3.7, and all the necessary libraries are detailed in the file requirements.txt.
+This package was developed using Python 3.7, and all the necessary libraries are detailed in the file requirements.txt.
 All this libraries can be installed with pip by:

 ```
 pip install -r requirements.txt
 ```
+So far, it has only been possible to test the software with two different phantoms: Electron Density Phantom (CIRS) and Cheese Phantom (Accuray).
+It should be remarked that the phantom tested should not have different components that rotate form each other, which could lead to the rigid registration failing.